Game Longevity and Our Promise to the Community

 Contributing

 The code in the GitHub repo is what is actually used for official builds.
 It is not a separate stripped-down code dump.
+The official proprietary version of the game depends on the code in the public repo and extends it with additional stuff.

 If you make contributions to our open-source repo, your contributions will be included in future official updates for the game, too. :) You will be credited for your contributions.